draios/onprem-install-docs/6.X/6.6.0/01-command_line_arguments.md

 `--skip-namespace`

 - installer does not deploy the `namespace.yaml` manifest.
-  It expects an existing namespace that matches the value given in `values.yaml`.
-The installer will fail if there is a mismatch.
-  There is no validation, in case of mismatch the installer will fail
+  It expects the Namespace to exist and to match the value in `values.yaml` There is no validation, in case of mismatch the installer will fail

 `--skip-pull-secret`